 First week back

-Keep your swims short.
-Take frequent breaks.
-Ignore the clock.
-Enjoy the sensation of being back in the water.
-Notice how it feels on your skin and which underused muscles are working, listen to the sound of your breath bubbling.
+Be aware that if you haven't swam for three months the water is going to be freezing!
+Try to focus on enjoying the sensation of being back in the water.
+Notice how it feels on your skin and which underused muscles are working.
+Listen to the sound of your breath bubbling.
 Be gentle.
 Think about slipping through the water rather than applying power.
 Make it a mindful and celebratory experience.

 Continue with your land-based exercises!